SydneyBioX/scdneySpatialOmics_BIS22/README.md

 repository or by downloading the files directly into a directory on your computer.

-Next, we will worth through two key examples with datasets.
+In the workshop, we will worth through two key examples with datasets.
+The first part will involve examining the data structure and exploratory data analysis.
+The second part will involve analytical techniques.

 ### Dev container option